Skip to content

 PortFinder shows a banner if it can’t capture packets:

-• macOS — click Install BPF Access once.
+• macOS — click Install BPF Helper once.
 The app installs a LaunchDaemon that makes /dev/bpf* readable for members of the access_bpf group, which Wireshark also uses.

 • Linux — install the .deb or .rpm package.
 The postinstall sets CAP_NET_RAW on the binary so it doesn’t need sudo.